Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 When monitoring devices users can choose between remote viewing or remote control to take control of devices for a more hands-on approach to performance issues.
 There is also a chat that enables the administrator to communicate with the end-user of the device.

-The software can also be used for content management to secure files and web content.
+The software can also be used for mobile content management to secure files and web content.
 Through the SOTI Hub app, you can upload Microsoft Office files and determine which users have access to the resources.
 The application is very useful for managing access to files to ensure that only relevant employees can view sensitive information.

 The application management capabilities of SOTI MobiControl are also very useful.
 Administrators can control what applications are permitted through blacklists and whitelists.
 Blacklisting non-work applications help ensure that teams stay productive.

-SOTI MobiControl is recommended for teams looking for MDM solutions with clear visibility with remote control capabilities.
+SOTI MobiControl is recommended for teams looking for MDM solutions with clear connected visibility with remote control capabilities.
 However, you must request pricing information from the company directly.
 You can start the 30-day free trial.

 - Remote viewing